GlenMerlin/PHPSessionsTutorial/README.md

 `session_start();` will tell the page that there we want to use session variables on this page
 > note: `session_start()` ***MUST*** be at the top of the page or the sessions variables will not load properly

-Next I'll add some php code to handle editing our welcome message to greet the person
+Next I'll add some PHP code to handle editing our welcome message to greet the person:

 ```php
 <p>Welcome <?php echo $_SESSION['name']; ?></p>
 ```
-Now when the user enters something into the field the page displays
+Now when the user enters something into the field the page displays:

 ![an image of our welcome text now displaying welcome John Doe](/images/2.png)

----
+# GET vs. POST requests:

-Now a question you might have is: "if we have GET requests why do we need POST?
+Now a question you might ask is: "if we have GET requests why do we need POST?
 Are they any different?"

 They are different in a small but significant way.
 The main difference is that because GET requests are put inside the address bar, they can be bookmarked in your browser.
 However POST requests send the information without showing it in the address bar.
 This is extremely useful if you want to pass data to the server without the user able to see it or bookmark it.

 If you were passing a username and password to the server you wouldn't want that to show up in the address bar where it could be seen in the browser history and couldn't be bookmarked.

 ---
-So lets play around with Sessions a bit more.
-Lets make a new page called `tasks.php`.
+So let's play around with sessions a bit more.
+Let's make a new page called `tasks.php`:
 ```php
 <?php
 session_start();